 A key takeaway from the Figure 2 should be the understanding that the Application itself is merely a web client.
 It does hold little business logic beyond that related to visualization and user input.
 A lot of effort, time and customer feedback has been put into the Application as at Labforward are convinced that the user experience will decide over user acceptance in the laboratory by the end of the day.
 From an architectural perspective however most of the logic happens on the server.

 Platform Components Overview

-As can be seen in Error!
-Reference source not found. most system components are part of what is generally referred to as the server.
+As can be seen in the figure above. most system components are part of what is generally referred to as the server.
 Each component with a solid stroke is started and managed as dedicated process and can with limitations be scaled out horizontally to account for higher loads.
 Dashed strokes indicate merely a logical separation with common behavior.
 Blue and orange lines indicate network-based communication, where blue is Server internal and orange external communication.

 Scaling individual components across multiple physical or virtual nodes might imply additional communication between instances of the components.
 A common example would be the database or messaging services running in a cluster.
 Details regarding the means of communication are discussed in4 Information Flow.

 Any application logic is contained in the Core Application, or the Background Services, with routing being the only exception.
 Though routing of messages is defined by services upon start it is then executed by the Messaging Service.

 While the Messaging Service handles load balancing between the Core Application, the Websocket Service and the Background Services, the Load Balancing Service handles any Request coming from the outside, usually one of three depicted: the Application or Web Client, the Connector or any third-party client communicating with the API.